 Either way, all media can contribute to effective communication differently.
 Ultimately, the best type of media will depend on the gaming company’s PR wants and needs.

 Nowadays, with advancements in technology and the number of hours people spend online, everyone can be a journalist or blogger.
 They can voice their opinions and write about anything they are passionate about.
-While that is great for everyone’s freedom of speech, it has dramatically affected the “journalism ethic,” and many issues have stemmed from this.
-While this change has allowed gaming companies to communicate with their public directly, it also means that mistakes can occur due to lack of professionalism when writing a story.
-Potential mistakes include bias, and lack of verification with sources, among others.
-Nevertheless, public relations is still essential in the gaming industry and can positively impact a company’s brand image.
+While that is great for everyone’s freedom of speech.
+It has dramatically affected the “journalism ethic,” and many issues have stemmed from this.
+While this change has allowed gaming companies to communicate with their public directly.

 How to do Public Relations in the Gaming Industry

-Now that we have looked at the role and evolution of public relations in the gaming industry let us look at how gaming companies can achieve effective PR.
-Since everyone has a different approach to image-building and PR and there are new strategies daily, we cannot apply a cookie-cutter formula to every company.
-Even so, there are a handful of PR strategies which can ensure media coverage.
+Now that we have looked at the role and evolution of public relations in the gaming industry.
+Let us look at how gaming companies can achieve effective PR.
+Since everyone has a different approach to image-building and PR and there are new strategies daily.

 1) Define your objectives